bquoc1010/MATLAB-project/README.md

 # MATLAB-project
-This repositories is for my Matlab course at university
+This is the repositories for my Matlab course at university